A Guide To Getting Things Done When You’re Experiencing Depression

 Mental Health Matters

 Discussions over mental health have risen significantly in recent years.
 There seems to be a combination of trying times and stigma erasure that has brought this once taboo topic to the mainstream.
-As someone who has suffered from chronic depression and anxiety my whole life, I am ecstatic that these struggles are being brought to light.
+As someone who has experienced chronic depression and anxiety my whole life, I am ecstatic that these experiences are being brought to light.

 And, while I do feel well-equipped to discuss the extreme inconvenience of depression, I am now finding it incredibly ironic that I’m writing this article right now.
 I’m currently in a bout of situational depression and have procrastinated writing this article for over a week now.
 I haven’t been able to piece together enough energy to focus on this, even though it could probably help me through this time.

 That’s the number one lie that depression tells you; that nothing will help you, you are doomed to loneliness and melancholy.
 It now seems wildly inappropriate for me to give advice on being productive amidst mental illness, yet here I am.
 Maybe we can work through it together.